 Enjoy lunch and some down time before making our way back to Guatemala City, planning to arrive at sunset.

-Accommodations at Clarion Suites Hotel, Guatemala City (B,L,D)
+Accommodations at Clarion Suites Hotel or similar, Guatemala City (B,L,D)

 Tikal Post-Tour Extension

-Those going on to Tikal make the flight to Flores today (booked as a morning flight by our agent as part of the extension).
-We land in Flores, a scenic location from which we drive to Tikal.
-Our expert local guide meets us at the airport, and then we enjoy birding along the way at the ruins of Yaxha, located 40 miles from the airport.
+This morning, after our short flight to Flores we meet up with our local guide; en route to Jungle Lodge we visit the beautiful Yaxha area, located 40 miles from the airport.
 Yaxha, always an ally of Tikal, has imposing pyramids and is all connected with causeways.
 It is also within the Maya Biosphere Reserve and located near the Yaxha Lake.
 The site is part of the National Park Yaxhá-Nakúm-Naranjo, which protects lowland rainforest.
 It is birdy here, as well as fascinating from a cultural perspective—a good start to seeing a host of new species in this lush habitat.
-Birds we might see include Slaty-tailed and Gartered Trogon, Red-lored and White-fronted Parrot, Blue Bunting and Keel-billed Toucan—our great taste of birding in the wet Central American lowlands.
-Our lodgings are immediately adjacent to the Tikal ruins, so we get a sneak preview today!
+Birds we might see include Slaty-tailed and Gartered Trogon, Red-lored and White-fronted Parrot, Blue Bunting and Keel-billed Toucan – our first taste of birding in the wet Central American lowlands.

-Accommodations at Jungle Lodge, Tikal National Park (B,L,D)
+Accommodations at Jungle Lodge or similar, Tikal National Park (B,L,D)

 This morning we continue our birding at another site today, El Remate.
 This is an idyllic spot at the eastern end of Lago de Petén Itzá, and here we have lunch.
 A nice variety of water birds occur along the shores of the lake, including both Limpkin and Snail Kite.
 Rank grasses might attract small flocks of Morelet’s Seedeater and Groove-billed Ani.
 We should also see a nice selection of herons and egrets.